How to deal with driving test nerves

 Make sure that you have practised all the manoeuvres and driving routines that you could be tested on in your exam plenty of times before your test.
 This will help you to feel much more confident and help to banish those driving test nerves.

 The worst thing that can happen is that you start your driving test uncertain of a particular manoeuvre and the examiner then asking you to complete it.
 This will not help your nerves!
-If you are struggling on a particular manoeuvre ask your instructor to spend more time on this until you feel confident.
+If you are struggling on a particular manoeuvre ask your instructor to spend more time on it, or take a look at our practical videos.

 Help and support to combat driving test nerves